We're here to sing the praises of lip liner — because it really is necessary.

 Applying lip liner before your lipstick or lip gloss helps prevent the color from bleeding or feathering–making it a dream for dark lipstick lovers.
 Hall-Scarmana suggests using lip liner as a base.
 Simply lining and filling in your lips with a pencil will give your lip color something to adhere to, thus increasing its staying power.
-If all that lip liner seems a little daunting, start with a clear lip pencil, like Laura Mercier Lip Pencil in Clear or Maybelline Color Sensational Lip Liner in Clear.
+If all that lip liner seems a little daunting, start with a clear lip pencil, like Laura Mercier Lip Pencil in Clear or Urban Decay 24/7 Glide-On Lip Pencil in Ozone.
 Clear pencils do the same job as all the other shades.

 Even the lipstick averse can appreciate lip liner.

 Lip liner is not just for the red lip loving set.
 Hall-Scarmana notes, “Even if you’re not a big lip wearer, you can still benefit from lip liner.
 Pick a nude shade that is close to your natural lip color and lightly trace the natural lip line to define the shape.
 Buff out the edges into the center of the lip with a brush and layer with a clear gloss.”
 Hall-Scarmana loves the long wear of L’Oréal Infallible Never Fail Lipliner in Nude.
 It’s the no muss no fuss solution to a pretty pout.